ssplat312/BlogIt_GoogleWorkshop/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Create a new flutter project but copy and use the lib folder and type the command lines shown below. flutter pub add firebase_core flutter pub add firebase_auth cloud_firestore flutter pub add get flutter pub add provider